 A person using a command hook to tie a garland onto a fireplace mantel.

-Instead of poking holes in all your walls, get a set of 45 Command Clear Mini Light Clips (regularly $10.99) from Amazon.
+Instead of poking holes in all your walls, Christmas decorating hacks like this can hang your items just fine.
+Get a set of 45 Command Clear Mini Light Clips (reg. $11) from Amazon.
+At this price, each clip is only $0.24 each.
 These damage-free hooks are a great way to hang lightweight decorations like garland, lights, strings, and more.
+Use one of these free Command coupons to save more on your purchase.

 3. Make DIY Christmas tree garland with tiny ornaments.